HVAC Training Options

 Hands-on practice: Trade school HVAC programs often give students lots of practical experience with the types of tools and situations that technicians commonly deal with on the job.
 That means you can concentrate on expanding your skills without the pressure of real-world job expectations.

-Professional certification: Many programs are designed to prepare students for the Section 608 certification exam that is required for any technician who handles refrigerants.
+Professional certification: Many programs are designed to prepare students for the Section 608 certification exam required for any technician who handles refrigerants.

-It typically takes eight to 24 months to complete a post-secondary program in HVAC technology.*
+It typically takes eight to 24 months to complete a post-secondary program in HVAC technology, depending on whether you choose a certificate, diploma, or associate degree program.
+HVAC apprenticeships can last up to five years.

 Certificate or diploma programs in HVAC technology typically last one year or less, though some take up to two years.* Some shorter programs focus on one specific area, such as air conditioning technology or residential heating and cooling.
 They offer a quick way to enter the trade.

-Depending on the program you choose, you may receive instruction in subjects such as:
+Depending on the HVAC or HVAC/R program you choose, you may receive instruction in subjects such as:

 - Interpretation of mechanical drawings and diagrams